Book Online

 🔐 Security: Which Door Is Safer?

 Composite doors offer top-tier home security.
 With a solid timber core and a GRP skin, they’re built to withstand force.
 Ours come with high-spec multi-point locking systems and reinforced frames.
-Our Stronghold range also have 32mm triple glazed units as standard.
+Our Stronghold range doors also have 32mm triple glazed units as standard.

 🕰️ Durability & Longevity